 Looking back at Hicks’s career, it’s obvious that he did not have much success at the major-league level, but it’s also easy to imagine how things could have been different for a player with such impressive minor-league numbers.
 Coming out of college in an era when players generally began their professional careers after high school, he got a late start.
 When he seemed poised to reach the majors in 1956, the Army came calling.
 When the White Sox reached down to Indianapolis to recall an outfielder in the middle of their 1959 pennant run, they chose Jim McAnany rather than Hicks because they had more need for a right-handed hitter.
 When he finally reached Chicago, the club was loaded with outfielders, and the Senators used him primarily in a role (pinch-hitter) in which he always struggled.
 And he had turned 30 by the time he got his final brief chance with the Mets.
 Hicks himself commented, “It was a combination of not getting a chance to play when I was ready to play, and then being too late when I finally got the chance.
 I was kind of a victim of circumstances.”

 After retiring from baseball, Hicks returned to the Northern Virginia area where he grew up and became the athletic director for the city of Charlottesville.
 He also became an expert on baseball rules, so much so that the state of Virginia hired him to go around the state and hold clinics for coaches and umpires, explaining the intricacies of the rules.
 He also did some high-school and college umpiring.
 “I probably could have umpired professionally and I felt I was good enough,” Joe said, “but all the traveling didn’t appeal to me.”
-Hicks was still active as an umpire on the high-school level in 2008, the year in which he turned 75, and he and Antonia were looking forward to celebrating their 50th wedding anniversary on New Year’s Eve.
+Hicks was still active as an umpire on the high-school level in 2008, the year in which he turned 75, and he and Antonia celebrated their 50th wedding anniversary on New Year’s Eve that year.
 Joe Hicks may not have had a successful major-league career, but he certainly has had a successful life.

-Chicago White Sox player file for Joe Hicks
+1 Chicago White Sox file for Joe Hicks